 Sometimes, there are nights when you’ve been working hard all day, and you open the fridge and wonder, “Where’s the magic instant food fairy?”
 You’re hungry, you want food, and you want it now.
 But you also want something you’ll enjoy eating.
 Chicken Florentine sounds fancy, but it’s really easy to put together.
 It also cooks quickly.
-It only takes about 20 minutes to prepare, from start to finish.
+It only takes about 25 minutes to prepare, from start to finish.
+Just the thing for one you’re tired, hungry, or it’s hot and you do not want to stand over the stove for ages waiting for dinner to hurry up and cook.

 All you have to do is do a little bit of chopping, a quick sauté, and toss a few ingredients in a frying pan.
 Ta dah!
 Dinner is ready.

 I served this with a simple side dish of spaghetti tossed with olive oil and butter, and topped with grated parmesan cheese (not shown).